-St Paul's Community Primary School & Nursery understands that Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-Staff know that FGM is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
+The School understands that Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+Staff know that FGM is illegal in the UK and a form of child abuse with longlasting harmful consequences.